ZlordHUN/cosmic-widget-applet/QUICKSTART.md

 - Renders as a borderless overlay (no window decorations)
 - Uses Wayland layer-shell protocol with fully transparent background
 - Displays large clock with date (Conky-style with text outlines)
-- Shows CPU and RAM with icons and gradient progress bars
+- Shows CPU, RAM, and GPU with icons and gradient progress bars
-- Shows real-time system statistics (CPU, memory, network placeholders)
+- Shows real-time system statistics (CPU, memory, GPU, storage, battery, weather, notifications)
+- Monitors desktop notifications with smart grouping by application
 - Position is fixed at startup (set via settings)

 ### Settings